 Alternatives of string theory – non-stringy consistent theories of quantum gravity in \(d\geq 4\) – either exist or they don't exist.
 What does it have to do with the society?
 Ideas in string theory either fit together, are unified, and point to universal mechanisms, or they don't.
 What is the role of the society here?

-If you study what Sabine Hossenfelder actually means by the claim that these propositions are sociological, you will see an answer: She wants these questions to be studied as sociological questions because that's where she has something to offer.
+If you study what a critic of physics actually means by the claim that these propositions are sociological, you will see an answer: He or she wants these questions to be studied as sociological questions because that's where he or she has something to offer.
 What she has to offer are lame and insulting conspiracy theories.
 String theory can't have any good properties because some string theorists are well-funded, or something like that.

 This kind of assertion may impress the low quality human material that reads her blog but they won't influence a rational person.
 A rational person knows that whether a theory is funded has nothing to do with its particular mathematical properties.
 And if someone uses the argument about funding – in one way or another – as an argument to establish a proposition about a mathematical property of the theory, he or she is simply not playing the game of science.
-He or she – in this case Sabine Hossenfelder – is working on a cheap propaganda.
+He or she – and we may think about a particular pundit – is working on a cheap propaganda.

 A cheap propaganda may use various strategies.
 Global warming alarmists claim that the huge funding they are getting – really stealing – from the taxpayers' wallets proves that they alarming predictions are justified.
 They are attempting to intimidate everyone else.
-Sabine Hossenfelder uses the opposite strategy.
-Those who occasionally get a $3 million prize must be wrong – because that's what the jealous readers of Backreaction want to be true.
+A critic of science uses the opposite strategy.
+Those who occasionally get a $3 million prize must be wrong – because that's what the jealous readers want to be true.
 None of these – opposite – kinds of propaganda has any scientific merit, however.

 There is no rigorous yet universal proof but there are lots of non-rigorous arguments as well as context-dependent proofs that seem to imply that string theory is the only game in town.
 Also, thousands of papers about string theory are full of "unexpectedly coherent explanatory surprises" that physicists were "forced" to learn about when they investigated many issues.